alexjoeldelgado/EmployeeDirectory/README.md

 X. Questions

 ## Installation
-The user will need run npm i to run the application locally.
-The application is creted within React framework and utilizez axios.
+The user will need to run "npm i" on their terminal in the appropriate folder to install any dependencies.
+Upon completion of installation, the user will need to run "npm start" to start the server.
+The application was created within the React framework and utilized the axios node package module to communicate with the back end.

+While visiting the website, the user will only need to search for the name of an employee by typing in the input form.
+The user can also sort the employees by clicking on one of the buttons shown.

 ## Visuals